Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 	- not error correction
 - Minimap/miniasm
 	- function as a mapper
 	- assemble SMRT and ONT reads with high accuracy
+	- discovers long noisy reads that can be assembled without an error correction stage
 - Circlator
 - Canu